Crimson Circle (Loyola Marymount University): Present

 In 2014 Crimson Circle has made a commitment to visit, tutor, and mentor students at St. Columbkille Catholic School and Urban Compass on a weekly basis.
 In the Spring of 2014, Crimson Circle was awarded the Riordan Community Action Grant to provide Urban Compass with an 8-week program focused on education of the whole person.
 Notable annual events served include the Down Syndrome Association of Los Angeles’ Buddy Walk, LMU’s Fright Night, and LMU’s Special Games.
 Crimson Circle continues to cultivate a growing presence at Midnight Mission to benefit the homeless population in Skid Row.
-In partnership with Belles service organization, Crimson Circle hosts the annual LMU Charity Ball which raises funds for their respective service placements.
+In partnership with Belles Service Organization, Crimson Circle hosts the annual LMU Charity Ball which raises funds for their respective service placements.

 In addition, Crimson Circle has been a driving force of support for the successful biannual LMU Blood & Bone Marrow Drives done in conjunction with CSA and the UCLA Blood and Platelet Center.
+In 2023, the Crimson Circle was honored with the Practice Ignatian Values Award at LMU's Student Academic, Service, and Leadership Awards Convocation; this award was a result of the Circle's efforts for their most recent blood drive, which raised over 174 pints of blood for blood and bone marrow patients.

+In 2023, The Crimson Circle began working with Grace Hopper STEM Academy to tutor and mentor students after school, as well as establishing a mentorship program for male students at the academy.